halcy/Mastodon.py/docs/index.rst

 With the following functions, you can make Mastodon.py re-check the server version or explicitly determine if a specific minimum Version is available.
+Long-running applications that aim to support multiple Mastodon versions should do this from time to time in case a server they are running against updated.

 .. automethod:: Mastodon.retrieve_mastodon_version
 .. automethod:: Mastodon.verify_minimum_version